 New Financial Services Customer - Setup Services or Access

 Thank you for choosing Federal Reserve Financial Services.
 We are excited to work with you to make this a smooth and easy transition.
 The following steps provide an overview of the setup process with links to detailed service information and contacts who can help you with questions.
-If you need additional advice in any step of the process, consult your account executive.
+If you need additional advice in any step of the process, consult your relationship manager.

 Step 1–Discuss setup details with Federal Reserve Bank representatives

-If your organization is a newly established financial institution or are an existing financial institution that has not previously done business with Federal Reserve Financial Services, you may call your Federal Reserve Bank account executive.
+If your organization is a newly established financial institution or are an existing financial institution that has not previously done business with Federal Reserve Financial Services, you may call your Federal Reserve Bank relationship manager.
 Ensure you have answers to the following questions:

 - Is or will your organization be a state, state member or national bank?
 (State member and national banks are required to have a Federal Reserve Bank account)

 - Do you/will you process transactions in-house or via a third-party processor?

 - Do you/will you settle via a third-party processor or with the Federal Reserve Banks?

 - When are you planning to open your institution for business? (if applicable)

 - Have you received approval from Accuity in the form of an ABA/routing transit number? (if applicable)